HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 * __Download Clinical__: Download clinical metadata about all cases in the project.
 * __Download Biospecimen__: Download metadata about all biospecimen available in the project.

-### Most Frequently Mutated Genes
+## Most Frequently Mutated Genes

-The project detail page also displays information about the most frequently mutated genes in a graphical and tabular format.
+The project detail page also displays the genes in which the most somatic mutations are observed in a graphical and tabular format.

 [![Frequently Mutated Genes](images/gdc-frequently-mutated-genes.png)](images/gdc-frequently-mutated-genes.png "Click to see the full image.")